fw27/Simphorer2019/README.md

 # Simphorer-2019
 This application has been created in 2019 to complete a supervised internship in an undergraduate course.
 Functions might not work nowadays, since Google's free Firebase database closes itself after some unused period.
-The source code can be found in the about description.